Articles About Suicidal Thoughts by Lori Calabrese, MD | The Ketamine Blog

 In fact, the use of IV ketamine for suicidal thoughts can prevent trips to the ER for suicidal attempts and prevent hospitalizations, as well.

-It’s for this reason I promote the use of IV ketamine to stop suicidal thoughts and save lives.
+It’s for this reason I offer IV ketamine to stop suicidal thoughts and save lives.
 Lives of people who can go on to enjoy love, productivity, and fulfillment.

 As you read these articles about suicidal thoughts, I hope they’ll broaden your perspective about how widely thoughts like this are experienced, and how important it is to stop them so your loved one can heal.